castaway/dbix-class-book/chapters/03-Describing-database.md

 Chapter summary
 ---------------

-This chapter describes how to create a set of Perl modules using DBIx::Class that describe your database tables, indexes and relationships.
-The examples used will be based on a made-up schema representing a blog.
-We will introduce basic User and Post tables.
+This chapter describes how to create a set of Perl classes using DBIx::Class that describe your database tables, indexes and relationships.
+The examples used will be based on a made-up schema representing a blog software.
+We will introduce basic User and Post tables and continue to use them throughout the rest of the book.

 Pre-requisites
 --------------

-[%# This should probably be at the beginning of the book as its prevalent? #%]

 Examples given in this chapter will work with the one-file database [SQLite](http://www.sqlite.org), which can be installed for Perl by installing the CPAN module [DBD::SQLite](http://search.cpan.org/dist/DBD-SQLite).